oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 In the successful response, the Status List Provider MUST use the following content-type:

-- "application/statuslist+json" for Status List in JSON format
 - "application/statuslist+jwt" for Status List in JWT format
-- "application/statuslist+cbor" for Status List in CBOR format
 - "application/statuslist+cwt" for Status List in CWT format

-In the case of "application/statuslist+json", the response MUST be of type JSON and follow the rules of [](#status-list-json).
 In the case of "application/statuslist+jwt", the response MUST be of type JWT and follow the rules of [](#status-list-token-jwt).
-In the case of "application/statuslist+cbor", the response MUST be of type CBOR and follow the rules of [](#status-list-cbor).
 In the case of "application/statuslist+cwt", the response MUST be of type CWT and follow the rules of [](#status-list-token-cwt).

 The HTTP response SHOULD use gzip Content-Encoding as defined in {{RFC9110}}.